How to Create a Correlation Heatmap in Excel – Quick Steps

 Enable Data Analysis Tool Add-in to make correlation heatmap

-Step 2: Use Data Analysis Tool to Create a Correlation Matrix
+Step 2 – Use the Data Analysis Tool to Create a Correlation Matrix

 Use Data Analysis Tool to Create a Correlational Matrix

-• Then click on the Columns in Grouped By option if you want to group the data by columns.
+• Click Columns in Grouped By to group the data by columns.

-• Tick on Labels in the first row if your data has table headers or labels.
+• Check Labels in the first row if your data has table headers or labels.

-• Choose where you want to place your output in Output Options.
-Here, we want to place these output results in the new worksheet, choose that option, and input that sheet name.
+• Choose where to place your output in Output Options.
+Here, a new worksheet: enter the sheet name.

 Read More: Find Correlation Between Two Variables in Excel

-Step 3: Conditional Formatting to Make Correlation Heatmap
+Step 3 – Using the Conditional Formatting to Create a Correlation Heatmap

-• After clicking the new rule, a new window will open, in that window select Format all cells based on their values in Select a Rule Type.
+• In the new window select Format all cells based on their values in Select a Rule Type.

-• Now change Format Style from 2 to 3.
+• Change Format Style from 2 to 3.

 Read More: How to Make Correlation Graph in Excel

-As stated before, the correlation coefficient indicates how the variables perform with each other.
-And here we created a heatmap to get an overview of how those coefficients are distributed and their intensity.
+The correlation coefficient indicates how the variables relate to each other.
+The heatmap offers an overview of the coefficients distribution and their intensity.

-For example, the more positive the value towards +1 indicates means better the relation between variables.
-This means if one of those values increases, another value also increases.
-And vice versa.
-We color-coded this as blue, so the bluer the cell.
-The better symmetrical relation between them.
+The more positive the value towards +1, the better the relation between variables.
+If one of those values increases, the other value also increases.
+The color code is as blue: the bluer the cell, the better the symmetrical relation.

-On the other hand, the more negative value toward -1, the worse relation between them, meaning if one goes up, another variable is likely to go down.
-We coded this as red.
+The more negative value toward -1, the worse the relation between variables.
+If a variable increases, the other is likely to decrease.
+The color code is red.
 The worse the correlation value, the redder the cell color.
-Cell E4 and E9 exhibit this type of negative relation
+E4 and E9 show this type of negative relation.

 Read More: How to Interpret Correlation Table in Excel